Restaurants & Hospitality · Cafes

 even if the physical repair is covered.
 Business income coverage pays for lost net income and continuing fixed costs during a covered interruption.
 It bridges the gap between when the loss occurs and when the cafe can reasonably reopen.
 Review the limit against actual revenue and fixed costs to confirm it is sized for the real operation.

-• Espresso and refrigeration equipment values for equipment breakdown.
-Equipment breakdown carriers want to understand what the covered equipment is worth.
+Espresso and refrigeration equipment values for equipment breakdown.
+Equipment breakdown insurers want to understand what the covered equipment is worth.
 Multi-group espresso machines and commercial refrigeration units are the most critical items.
 A list of major equipment with approximate replacement costs supports accurate coverage.

-• Annual payroll by employee type for workers comp.
-Payroll broken down by role is the rating basis for WC premium.
+Annual payroll by employee type for workers comp.
+Payroll broken down by role is the pricing basis for WC premium.
 Estimated payroll at inception is audited at expiration.
 Accuracy at inception matters for the initial rate and for keeping the audit adjustment manageable.

-• Delivery operations.
-Employee-driven deliveries in personal vehicles create a hired-and-non-owned auto exposure.
+Delivery operations.
+Employee-driven deliveries in personal vehicles create a hired-and-non-owned auto risk.
 A cafe-owned delivery vehicle requires commercial auto.
 Third-party platform deliveries are evaluated separately.
 How delivery actually operates determines which coverage is needed.

-• Seating capacity and interior layout.
-Seating count and physical layout help carriers size the patron exposure.
+Seating capacity and interior layout.
+Seating count and physical layout help insurers size the patron risk.
 High-traffic counter areas, exterior seating with steps, and layouts with wet zones near the beverage station all factor into the premises liability picture.

-• Prior loss history from the last three to five years.
-Carriers look at the type and pattern of losses, not just the total.
+Prior loss history from the last three to five years.
+Insurers look at the type and pattern of losses, not just the total.
 Multiple slip-and-fall claims may affect GL pricing.
-Providing an accurate loss history at applicationwith context where relevant — supports a cleaner submission.
+Providing an accurate loss history at application

 Example claim scenarios